-New Adventure Treatment Center focuses on the total person with spiritual, emotional, physical, social and educational training to prepare them for their new life, post-addiction.
+New Adventure Treatment Center focuses for an intense 90-day period on solving addiction for the total person, not just solving the physical addiction.
+We also work with the spiritual, emotional, and social side of your boy, and begin to prepare him for a new and more productive life, post-addiction.

-All aspects of our program are focused on achieving abstinence from alcohol and other drugs, and most importantly, building the foundation to support recovery for a lifetime, including spiritual recovery.
+All aspects of our program are focused on achieving abstinence from alcohol and other drugs, and most importantly, on building the foundation to support recovery for a lifetime, including spiritual and educational recovery.

 - Spiritually: we know that the student’s symptoms are indicative of deeper problems and conflicts; we understand that a new life in Christ will give them the power and ability to overcome these problems and live a more productive life.